 - dash sea salt

-Grease a 9×5 loaf pan and line with parchment.
+Preheat oven to 350 and grease a 9×5 loaf pan and line with parchment.

 In a bowl whisk together dry ingredients.
 In a separate large bowl whisk together wet ingredients.